alisharify7/flask_captcha2/README.md

 # flask_captcha2
-an light and simple flask extension for integrate google recaptcha with Flask Apps
+a light and simple Flask extension for integrating google recaptcha with Flask Apps
 <p>